-At the end of each month the SoPD writes a post which provides an overview of some of the major pieces of Parkinson’s-related research that were made available during March 2018.
+At the end of each month the SoPD writes a post which provides an overview of some of the major pieces of Parkinson’s-related research that were made available during May 2020.

-The post is divided into four parts based on the type of research (Basic biology, disease mechanism, clinical research, and other news).
+The post is divided into seven parts based on the type of research:

-So, what happened during March 2018?
+So, what happened during May 2020?